2004seraph/SET08103/README.md

 Any command that takes a specific place as an argument may have either a name or a primary key supplied (Numeric ID for cities, or country code for countries).
 If a name is supplied, the place with the highest population will be used in the event of multiple matches.

 Places with spaces in their name may be referenced with underscores, so to select the region "Southern Europe", you can use southern_europe.
+You can also just type "europe" and it will select the place with the higher population.

 All commands are case insensitive, including arguments.

+Refer to the requirements screenshots for usage examples.

 ## Requirements